Nathaniel-Rodriguez/graphgen/README.md

 - unweighted_undirected_lfr_graph
 - unweighted_directed_lfr_graph

-Use `help()` on these function's doc strings to get argument information.
+Use `help()` on these function's to get argument information.
 Seeds are required for all of them and are not optional.